Alexmac22347/configuration/README.md

  - settings -> appearance -> display menubar in new windows -> uncheck
  - settings -> advanced -> shortcuts -> disable all
  - righclick terminal -> disable menubar

+## Using terminus font
+can set terminal, system font to terminus (NOT terminus TTF) can use Terminus TTF for Godot

 ## Japanese setup
 ```